Security-Onion-Solutions/securityonion-docs/services.rst

 Services
 ========

-You can control individual services with the ``so-<noun>-<verb>`` scripts.
+You can control individual services with the ``so-<component>-<verb>`` scripts.
 You can see a list of all of these scripts with the following command:

 ::